tozd/go-errors/README.md

   This package aims to stay lean and be more or less just a drop-in replacement for core Go errors, but with stack traces (and few utility functions for common cases).

+## GitHub mirror

+There is also a [read-only GitHub mirror available](https://github.com/tozd/go-errors), if you need to fork the project there.